 2. Spaceship Earth

 This ride is more iconic than thrilling, taking you inside the huge Spaceship Earth.
 It is fun to see the progress of technology starting with the invention of the written language.
 One thing you will remember about this ride are the smells, they are part of the immersive experience of the ride.
-It is rumored that Spaceship Earth will close for about two years for an overhaul and update.
+Spaceship Earth will close for about two years starting May 26th, 2020 for an overhaul and update.
 It desperately needs an update since the last scene shows the invention of the computer and it is an old PC with a CRT screen.

 3. Test Track